 Hello, and welcome to my little piece of the Internet!
 Feel free to stay a while.

 My name is Yasyf Mohamedali.
 I’m currently a junior at MIT.
 Aside from being a full-time student, I spend a lot of time hacking away on software-based side projects.
 Currently, I’m working on an API for classes at MIT, and a facial recognition system for my door.
-I’m also an Investment Partner at Dorm Room Fund Boston, where I get to help awesome college founders pursue their startup ideas!
+I’m also Managing Partner at Dorm Room Fund Boston, where I get to help awesome college founders pursue their startup ideas!
 In the past, I’ve served as CTO at Students of Strength, Chief Software Architect at Foxtrot (“a 21st century approach to last mile logistics”), and as a summer intern at Square and Localytics.
 On campus, I spend time as Sloan Business Club’s MD of Entrepreneurship.